emuska12/audio_visualizer/README.md

 Support for external audio files.
 Additional visualization styles (bars, waves, particles).
 Advanced user customization options.
 This project was a valuable learning experience in real-time data visualization and creative coding.
+Full documentation for now in Slovak - search for pdf "dokumentacia.pdf".